 By the sea, in a bay which lies nears the boat-shed of the Chelandari monastery, rises the monastery of Esphigmenou.
 It celebrates the Ascension of the Lord, forty days after Easter.
 It was probably founded at the end of the 10th or beginning of the 11th century.

 Its Catholicon was built in 1806.-1810., on the site of an older church and the main church was decorated in 1811., while the sanctuary was painted in 1818., by artists from Galatista.
-The monastery preserves many relics, such as pectoral crosses, holy vestments, sacred vessels, the cross of Pulcheria, sister of the Byzantine emperor Theodosius II (5th century), reliquaries containing the relics of saints, a beautiful miniature Byzantine mosaic representing Christ holding the New Testament in his left hand, portable icons, chrysobulls, lead bulls, sigils, etc. In the library are kept 372 manuscripts (75 on parchment) and about 2,000 printed books.
+The monastery preserves many relics, such as pectoral crosses, holy vestments, sacred vessels, the cross of Pulcheria, sister of the Byzantine emperor Theodosius II (5th century), reliquaries containing the relics of saints, a beautiful miniature Byzantine mosaic representing Christ holding the New Testament in his left hand, portable icons, chrysobulls ( goldenseal of the leading King or a rich people with a title ), lead bulls, sigils, etc. In the library are kept 372 manuscripts (75 on parchment) and about 2,000 printed books.

 St. Panteleimon Monastery (Russian)

-Built beside the sea, in a small bay which is formed before we reach the harbor of Daphne, this monastery, viewed from a distance, looks like a small city.
-On approaching from the seaward side you can see the many-storied buildings and the green onion shaped domes topped with gold crosses gleaming in the sunlight.
+Built beside the sea, known also as a Rossikon, in a small bay which is formed before we reach the harbour of Daphne, this monastery, viewed from a distance, looks like a small city.
+On approaching from the seaward side you can see the many-storied buildings and the green onion-shaped domes topped with gold crosses gleaming in the sunlight.
 The monastery was built on the present site at the end of the 18th century, that is after 1765.
 It had originally been situated at Palaiomonastiro, at one time known as the monastery of Thessaloniki, which had been founded in the 11th century following the arrival of Russian monks.

 After 1840., Russian monks once again began to arrive, and soon outnumbered the Greeks.
 Thus, in 1875., they elected a Russian abbot.
-The Catholicon of the monastery began to be built in 1812., and was completed in 1821.
-On its roof rise eight onion shaped domes, while the interior is decorated with 19th-century murals in Russian style, and an iconostasis of Russian origin.
-By an edict issued in 1875., it was decreed that the liturgy be sung in both Greek and Russian.
+The Catholicon of the monastery began to be built in 1812. and was completed in 1821.
+On its roof rise eight onion-shaped domes, while the interior is decorated with 19th-century murals in Russian style and an iconostasis of Russian origin.
+By an edict issued in 1875., it was decreed that the liturgy is sung in both Greek and Russian.

 Its Catholicon is a later building which was erected in 1860.-1871., on the ruins of an older church.
 It has a marble floor and a marble iconostasis and celebrates its feast day on the day of St. Stephen, December 27.
-Among its relics are an icon of St. Stephen dating from the 16th century, a fragment of the True Cross, saint’s relics in reliquaries, crosses, holy vestments and vessels, a Byzantine ephitaphios, a Gospel in a silver and gold revetment, chrysobulls, lead bulls etc. While the library preserves 110 manuscripts, of which 14 on parchment, and many rare printed books.
+Among its relics is an icon of St. Stephen dating from the 16th century, a fragment of the True Cross, saint’s relics in reliquaries, crosses, holy vestments and vessels, a Byzantine epitaphs, a Gospel in a silver and gold revetment, golden seals, lead bulls etc. While the library preserves 110 manuscripts, of which 14 on parchment, and many rare printed books.

 With the monastery of Kastamonitou ends our brief tour of the monastic state of Mt.
 Athos.